Native defects and impurities in talcum quasi-2D layers: Results and discussions

 {\it Hydrogen vacancy. }

 Due to the removal of the hydrogen atom, the adjacent O (II.) atom relaxes toward the center of the layer by 0.13~\AA\ along the $c$ axis.
 The defect has a spin-1/2 ground state, and only an unoccupied spin-down KS orbital appears in the band gap in the neutral charge state.
-The spin density is localized on the first neighbor oxygen atom and gives rise to an $A_{zz} = 55.5$~MHz hyperfine coupling component with the quantization axis $z$ being perpendicular to the plane.
-The neutral to negative charge transition level is found to be at 3.01~eV above the valance band maximum in the bandgap.
+The spin density is localized on the first neighbor $^{17}$O atom and gives rise to an $A_{zz} = --319.9$~MHz hyperfine coupling component with the quantization axis $z$ being perpendicular to the plane.
+Other than oxygen, there are no strongly coupled nuclear spins.
+The neutral to negative charge transition level is found to be at 3.01~eV above the valence band maximum in the bandgap.
 Due to the low formation energy of V$_{\text{H}}$, it is expectedly the most likely defect in high purity as-grown talc layers.
-The negative charge state has no spin and introduces three fully occupied defects in the lower half of the band gap, see Fig.~\ref{fig:charged_vacancy}.
+The negative charge state has no spin and introduces three fully occupied defects in the lower half of the band gap, see Fig.~\ref{fig:vacancy}.

 {\it Magnesium vacancy. }

 The removal of magnesium from the middle of a talcum layer leads to an outward relaxation of the four O~(I.) atoms of the SiO$_4$ tetrahedra and a substantial inward relaxation of the two OH groups next to the missing magnesium.
 Due to the large formation energy of the V$_{\text{Mg}}$ defect and low formation energy substitionals, this defect is not expected in as-grown material and may only appear in irradiated samples.